Marulk Gas Field, Norway

 Field development

 DONG agreed to the Marulk field development plan in July 2010.
 The plan was approved by the Norwegian authorities in August 2010.
-Under the plan, Marulk will be developed through the adjacent Norne field, as a tie back to the Norne FPSO.
+Under the plan, Marulk is being developed through the adjacent Norne field, as a tie back to the Norne FPSO.
 Norne field is currently in production.

-As the operator of Marulk, Eni Norge is responsible for the field development related to the subsea facilities and tie-in to the Norne FPSO unit.
-Major tasks including licence administration, reservoir management, drilling operations and authority co-ordination are also being undertaken by the company.
+As the operator of Marulk, Eni Norge was responsible for the field development related to the subsea facilities and tie-in to the Norne FPSO unit.
+Major tasks including licence administration, reservoir management, drilling operations and authority co-ordination were also undertaken by the company.

 Marulk infrastructure

 The development adapts the same solution used in the gas field Alve which was connected to the Norne FPSO in 2009.
-Two Marulk production wells will be linked to the FPSO unit stationed at the Norne field through a sea-bed installation.
-These wells will be controlled from the Norne FPSO vessel.
+Two Marulk production wells are linked to the FPSO unit stationed at the Norne field through a sea-bed installation.
+These wells are controlled from the Norne FPSO vessel.

 Norne FPSO commenced operations in 1997 and currently acts as the northern most production facility on the Norwegian Continental Shelf.